BenjaminWills/java_learning/readme.md

 | double    | 8 bytes | Stores fractional numbers.
 Sufficient for storing 15 decimal digits               |
 | boolean   | 1 bit   | Stores true or false values                                                       |
 | char      | 2 bytes | Stores a single character/letter or ASCII values                                  |

+## Casting Data

+Datatypes can be changed by simply declaring new variables being equal to variables of a different datatype. `Widening Casting` is the process of converting a bytewise smaller datatype to a larger one, and `Narrowing Casting` is the opposite.